NicolaM94/AllaRomana-PythonCLI/README.md

 # LaRomana

-Backbone project in Python for LaRomana App and Desktop Util
+Backbone Python project for LaRomana App and Desktop Util